ankurv2k6/voron_trident_belted_z/README.md

 This was done in Tinkercad - so there is no proper CAD for it.
 I have below a few 3d views views of the assembly:

-a.
-Full Assembly view
+**3D Views**

+*Full Assembly view*
 ![alt text](https://github.com/ankurv2k6/voron_trident_belted_z/blob/main/images/full_assembly.png)

 The extrusions in blue are the additional ones to be added to support the z drives.

-b.
-Left Z Drive Detail View
+*Left Z Drive Detail View*
 ![alt text](https://github.com/ankurv2k6/voron_trident_belted_z/blob/main/images/z_drive_view_1.png)
 ![alt text](https://github.com/ankurv2k6/voron_trident_belted_z/blob/main/images/z_drive_view_2.png)

-The front right will be a mirror of this.
-The back z drive is setup similarly but has a different mount.
+The front right will be a mirror of the above assembly.
+The back z drive is setup similarly but has a different z mount (please refer full assembly view).

-Additional / Replacement Components (Per Z Drive - multiply by 3 for the trident)
+**Additional / Replacement Components (Per Z Drive - multiply by 3 for the trident)**

 *Extrusions*